1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 Yes, the book will be available in English all over the world.
 It will be distributed via Ingram.

 If you have photographs you want us to consider, you may send them.
 We can make almost anything look good, but the issue is, what impression do we want to give your potential audience?
 A photograph as art is to be admired.
 A photograph on a book cover is an advert.
 It's there as a selling tool, not something pretty to look at.
 So, you may offer your own suggestions, but we’re afraid that we cannot guarantee we will use your ideas, and we will ultimately have the final say.
 If your ideas don’t work there will be no compromises.
 When it comes to designing book covers, we are the experts, so please trust us.
-You can see a huge portfolio of covers designed by us here.

 If you want to use original artwork from another artist, and we approve it, you need to acquire all the permissions yourself.
 I'm afraid we don't have a budget for that.